-Practicing law since 2012, Ryan French is an associate with Taylor, Porter, Brooks & Phillips, where he handles cases in a variety of areas, including commercial litigation, complex litigation, property rights litigation, construction litigation, and white collar criminal defense.
+Practicing law since 2012, Ryan French is an associate with Taylor, Porter, Brooks & Phillips, where he handles cases in a variety of areas, including commercial litigation, complex litigation, property rights litigation, construction litigation, church property law, and white collar criminal defense.

 Ryan has been ranked by his peers for four consecutive years (2015-2018) among Louisiana Super Lawyers “Rising Stars” in Business Litigation.